-Understanding techniques or tooling an attacker utilizes, the various options they can use and what kind of indicators can be extracted from them, helps you build proper hunts and automated detection capabilities.
-This process is called detection engineering.
-The detection engineering process is a *crucial* factor in the whole chain to be truly effective in being able to catch any attacker in your network.
+To help building proper analytics and automated detection capabilities requires an understanding of the techniques and tooling an attacker utilizes, the various options they can use, and what kind of indicators can be extracted from them.
+This process is called Detection Engineering and it is a *crucial* factor in the whole chain to be truly effective in being able to catch any attacker in your network.

 This training is powered and delivered by FalconForce